Shoemaking my way

-I design and draw the patterns by hand.
-I cut the leather by hand and sew the welts and soles by hand.
-I use a sewing machine to sew uppers.
-I shape the shoe on the last by hand and shape the heels by hand and finish them on a sander.
+I modify lasts for a custom fit, design and draw the patterns, mark and cut the leather for the uppers, sew the uppers, shape the shoe uppers on the last, sew the welts and soles on by hand and finally shape and finish the heels and soles.
 I want to share some information about materials, then move on to describe the process.

 About the Materials

 A shoe can be either a dry clean healthy environment for your foot or mold trap.
 The difference is in the materials.
 The shoe components for my shoes are always made from vegetable tanned leather.
 For example, the insole, toe box, heel counters and liners will always be made from vegetable tanned leather.
 I purchase vegetable tanned upper leather from Italian tanners who produce some of the finest leather in the world.

 Why care about vegetable tanning?
 Vegetable tanned leather takes longer to produce and is more expensive when finely finished, but it is also one of the oldest methods of tanning leather.
 Vegetable tanning soaks hides in a tea made from tree leaves and/or bark.
 Chestnut and oak are very commonly used.
 Even if the sustainability of this ancient process doesn’t motivate your shoe purchase, or the fact that the German soling leather I use is from one of the cleanest tanneries in the world doesn’t influence you, consider this: after careful washing and neutralizing, there are still residual tannins in vegetable tanned leather.
 Those tannins can kill mold, fungus, mildew, etc. and help to keep the shoe smelling great even after years of continuous wear.
 Vegetable tanned leather also absorbs moisture so your feet stay dry inside the shoe.
 My vegetable tanned leather shoes will give your conscience and your feet a lot to feel good about.